mozilla/treeherder/docs/installation.rst

   .. code-block:: bash

-     > vagrant up
+     > vagrant up --provision

-  It will typically take 5 to 30 minutes for the vagrant up to complete, depending on your network performance.
+  It will typically take 5 to 30 minutes for the vagrant provision to complete, depending on your network performance.
 If you experience any errors, see the :ref:`troubleshooting page
   <troubleshooting-vagrant>`.
 It is *very important* that the
-  provisioning process complete successfully before trying to interact with your test instance of treeherder: some things might superficially seem to work a partially configured machine, but it is almost guranteed that some things *will break* in hard-to-diagnose ways if vagrant provision is not run to completion.
+  provisioning process complete successfully before trying to interact with your test instance of treeherder: some things might superficially seem to work a partially configured machine, but it is almost guaranteed that some things *will break* in hard-to-diagnose ways if vagrant provision is not run to completion.

 * Once the virtual machine is set up, connect to it using: